-Keith had built a number of buildings, one of which still stands.
-Now a National Historic Landmark, Keith House was originally an industrial building, (some say a malt house but the malt house could also be associated with the scottish arches closer to the farmhouse), it was converted to a residence probably in the 1740s by Dr Graeme and became his summer residence.
-The mansion probably had its heyday in the 1760s-1773 when his daughter Elizabeth Graeme Fergusson hosted many of the more renowned figures of the Amercan Revolutionary period.
-The Penrose family acquired the property in 1801 and added a large addition to our farmhouse in 1810.
-Within the next 10 years or so we believe the Penroses moved out of the Keith House and used it for special occasions and other uses, but largely preserved it, This practice was continued by the Strawbridges who bought Graeme Park in 1920.
+Keith had built a number of buildings, one of which still stands intact.
+Now a National Historic Landmark, Keith House may have originally been an industrial building, some say a malt house.
+It was converted to a residence probably in the 1740s by Dr Graeme and became his summer residence.
+The mansion probably had its heyday in the 1760s-1773 when his daughter

-The Strawbridges sold off other parts of their estate until it reached its current size of 101 acres.
+The Strawbridges sold off other parts of their estate until it reached its current size of 103 acres.
 This land was given to the Natural Lands Trust who later sold it to Horsham Township.
 It is now a township park.
-Horsham has granted a 25 year lease of 10 of these acres - including all the buildings - to HPHA and HPPI with the goal of restoring them.
-We have been busy with just that - updates below...
+Horsham has granted a 25 year lease of 10 of these acres - including all the buildings - to HPHA with the goal of restoring these buildings.

 The significance of the building (Penrose-Strawbridge House) lies with its evolution over the course of the eighteenth and nineteenth centuries.
 The building also has historical significance for its association with (Sir William) Keith's original plantation and as a representative example of an expanded colonial home that was modified over two centuries.
 Although the Strawbridges were good stewards of both houses on the property, their alterations to the Keith-Penrose-Strawbridge House (starting in the 1920s) were not nearly as extensive or significant in scope as those of the Penrose family (beginning in 1801).
 Therefore, it can be concluded that the building's primary significance lies with its eighteenth and nineteenth century history, while the significance of its preservation was recognized in the twentieth century.
 41 p2.13